 I am currently working on a number of projects.
-I have been commissioned to put together four volumes on ‘Women in the Medieval World’ for Routledge’s Major Works series, which will appear in 2016 [link: http://www.routledge.com/majorworks/SCHU01/].
-I am also pursuing my interest in women’s legal status and activities, currently through an analysis of married women’s ability to own property and make testaments in pre-modern England, Ireland and Scotland.
+For example, I am pursuing an interest in women’s legal status and activities, currently through an analysis of married women’s ability to own property and make testaments in pre-modern England, Ireland and Scotland.

 A Family at Work.
 Title woodcut from Bartholomaeus Metlinger, 'Regiment der jungen Kinder' (Augsburg: Hanns Shauren, 1500).
 Courtesy of the National Library of Medicine.

 - Introduction to Medieval Europe 2A: c.950-1200

 - Introduction to Medieval Europe 2B: c.1200-1450